mhorton-dev/unit1.qwirty/README.md

 ## Submission

-On Canvas, submit a link to your GitHub repository.
+On Canvas, submit a link to your public GitHub repository.